NetEng-Pro/netwk-pro-web/legal/MEMBER_TERMS.md

 ## About

-Welcome to Network Engineering Pro (NetEng-Pro), a Free/Libre and Open Source community.
+Welcome to Network Pro (NetEng-Pro), a Free/Libre and Open Source community.
 By accessing or using any of our platforms, you agree to comply with the following Terms and Conditions ("T&C").

 ### _Partner Platforms_